pq-code-package/pq-code-package-hackathon/2024-04-hackathon.md

 Thanks for joining the Hackathon.
 After all of the interest around the PQCA launch, we now want to start making it real by onboarding projects:

-* Get contributors starting to setup projects for ML-KEM implementations in this GitHub organization
+* Get contributors involved starting to setup projects for ML-KEM implementations in this GitHub organization
 * Create github repos with appropriate teams, permissions, controls, and start populating with code
 * Get initial build/compiles working & continue with any additional ci activities such as security scans
+* Start documenting the project
 * Bring the community together for real-time discussions and help to make this real

 ## Collaboration